 How to Land Your First Executive Role

 If a plum executive position is ready to fall from the corporate tree, it will only fall directly into the waiting hands of a person who is poised under the tree with arms outstretched, ready to catch it.
-A plum-like that doesn’t fall to the ground and just lie there until somebody happens by and decides to scoop it up.
+A plum-like that doesn’t fall to the ground and lies there until somebody happens by and decides to scoop it up.
 In fact, let’s be honest; that kind of plum doesn’t usually fall at all.
 Somebody with an eye on the prize will pick it as soon as they see that it’s ripe.

 When you feel like you’re ready to move into a C-suite role, your days of scouring internet job search sites (i.e., the plums on the ground) should be behind you.
 That approach will most likely no longer serve you well.